 This tiny grain is the same stuff that is sold for far too much in pet stores to feed to parrots, cockatiels, and other caged birds.

-I first discovered how easy it was to grow millet when tossing the leavings from a millet treat my Sun Conures left on the bottom of their tray into the compost pile – we never bought millet from a pet store again.
+I first discovered how easy it was to grow millet when tossing the leaves from a millet treat my Sun Conures left on the bottom of their tray into the compost pile – we never bought millet from a pet store again.

 Both Japanese and Golden varieties of millet grow rather quickly.
 So quickly, in fact, that in my growing zone (USDA Zone 6) we get three full crops per year.
-Millet is a “plant it and forget it” type of self-seeding crops.
+Millet is a “plant it and forget it” type of self-seeding crop.